Failed back syndrome: Patient selection

 Patients who have sciatic pain (pain in the back, radiating down the buttock to the leg) and clear clinical findings of an identifiable radicular nerve loss caused by a herniated disc will have a better post operative course than those who simply have low back pain.
 If a specific disc herniation causing pressure on a nerve root cannot be identified, the results of surgery are likely to be disappointing.
 Patients involved in worker's compensation, tort litigation or other compensation systems tend to fare more poorly after surgery.
 Surgery for spinal stenosis usually has a good outcome, if the surgery is done in an extensive manner, and done within the first year or so of the appearance of symptoms.

-Oaklander and North define the Failed Back Syndrome as a chronic pain patient after one or more surgical procedure to the spine.
+Oaklander and North define failed back syndrome as chronic pain after one or more surgical procedure to the spine.
 They delineated these characteristics of the relation between the patient and the surgeon: